 If your loved one died in an accident involving a fatigued truck driver, you might be able to pursue a wrongful death case to compensate for various losses.
 North Carolina defines wrongful death as a death caused by another person’s neglect, default, or wrongful act.
 The statute of limitations for filing this type of lawsuit is two years.
 The two-year timeframe would begin on the date of your loved one’s death.

-Only the personal representative of the deceased’s estate can file the lawsuit on behalf of surviving family members.
+Only the personal representative of the deceased’s estate can file the lawsuit or surviving family members.
 The monetary award is meant to compensate those surviving family members and the estate for any losses suffered due to the fatal accident.
-Relatives that commonly serve as the personal representative are surviving spouses, children, or parents.
+Relatives that commonly serve as the personal representative are surviving spouses, adult children, or parents.

 The losses you can pursue in a wrongful death lawsuit should adequately compensate for the financial, physical, and emotional harm you and the deceased were forced to endure.
 They include: